opsxcq/docker-gmusic-uploader/README.md

   * `UPLOADER_MAC` - Set any valid MAC address, is required by the library and by the protocol to authenticate you
   * `AUTH_TOKEN` - Is your authentication token

+# WARNING

+  * Don't download pirated music
+  * Your music will be deleted after it is successfuly uploaded

 # Credits

 Thanks to [Simon Weber](https://github.com/simon-weber/gmusicapi) for creating an API for Google Music, and [thebigmunch](https://github.com/thebigmunch/gmusicapi-scripts) for creating the upload script